polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 When simply needing a static value as an argument such as the above, the convention is to pass in this as a node who's name is simply [.].

 An expression is constructed from one or more iterators.
 This makes an expression become dynamically chained Linq statements, where each iterator reacts upon the results of its previous iterator.
 Each iterator takes as input an IEnumerable, and returns as its result another IEnumerable, where the content of the iterator somehow reacts upon its given input, according to whatever the particular iterator’s implementation does.
+This effectively allows us to "filter out" part of the lambda object the current code is executing within, and return 0 or more nodes as a new node-set.

-Each iterator ends with a "/" character or a CR/LF sequence, and its value defines what it does.
-For instance the above iterator in the [set-value] invocation, starts out with a ”@”.
+Iterator are separated with a "/" character, and its value defines what it does.
+For instance the above iterator in the [set-value] invocation, starts out with a `@`.
 This implies that the iterator will find the first node having a name of whatever follows its "@" part.
 For the above this implies looking for the first node who’s name is ".foo".
 Below are all the most common iterators in Magic.

 * `*` Retrieves all children nodes of its previous result set.
 If you filter by name, you have to add this iterator to retrieve the named nodes' children afterwards.
 * `#` Retrieves the value of its previous result set as a node by reference.
 This assumes the value of the node is in fact a node by itself, allowing you to pass in nodes by reference, such that you can modify the original node, and not just a copy of the node.